jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 The Debrief project used [Apache Ant](http://ant.apache.org), [SaxonHE](https://sourceforge.net/projects/saxon/files/Saxon-HE/), [XSLT 2.0](https://www.w3.org/TR/xslt20/) and [XPath](https://www.w3.org/TR/xpath-3/) and ran inside [Eclipse](https://eclipse.org) therefore requiring [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 The Debrief document publishing project has been extracted into its own self contained GitHub repository at [https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf](https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf).

 Using [Ruby](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579) on this project allows use to harness the power of [RubyGems](https://rubygems.org/) particularly the [Nokogiri](http://www.nokogiri.org/) gem along with XSLT 1.0 / XPath 1.0 to create the DITA XML files.
 Using Ruby eliminates the need to use Eclipse and Apache Ant and can be run standalone from the command line as long as you have Ruby installed.
-This project is only one step from the publishing pipeline that was built on Debrief project which produced a PDF as its final output.
+This project is only one step from the publishing pipeline that was built on Debrief project which produced a [PDF](https://acrobat.adobe.com/us/en/why-adobe/about-adobe-pdf.html) as its final output.

 [Darwin Information Typing Architecture](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) (DITA) is an [XML](https://en.wikipedia.org/wiki/XML) data model for authoring and using the [DITA Open Toolkit](http://www.dita-ot.org/) (DITA-OT) you can publish those ideas.

 The DITA standard is maintained by the [OASIS](https://www.oasis-open.org/) DITA Technical Committee.

-[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/), is growing in popularity and is currently ranked 9th on the [TIOBE Index](http://www.tiobe.com/tiobe_index).
+[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/), is growing in popularity and is currently ranked 8th on the [TIOBE Index](http://www.tiobe.com/tiobe_index).

 This project's Ruby code has some [XSL](https://en.wikipedia.org/wiki/XSL) code embedded, as well as some [XML](https://en.wikipedia.org/wiki/XML) markup in an interpolated [Heredoc](http://ruby-doc.org/core-2.2.0/doc/syntax/literals_rdoc.html) syntax.